Douglas W. Hollan

 Biography

-I am a cultural and psychological anthropologist whose primary focus is on how social experience affects health
+I am a cultural and psychological anthropologist and research psychoanalyst whose primary focus is on how social ecologies affect health and illness, as well as aspects of emotion, empathy, embodiment, and different states of consciousness, including sleeping and dreaming.

-Using person-centered interviews and observation, I am particularly interested in how emotional health and well-being are conceptualized in different times and places, and the extent to which these conceptualizations feed into the experience of health and well-being per se.
+Using person-centered ethnography and observation and the concept of selfscapes, I am particularly interested in how emotional health and illness are conceptualized in different times and places and the extent to which these conceptualizations influence the experience of emotional health and illness per se.

 Publications

-2011 The Anthropology of Empathy: Experiencing the Lives of Others in Pacific Societies (Co-editor with C. Jason Throop).
-New York: Berghahn Press.
+Hollan, Douglas W. and C. Jason Throop, eds.
+2011.
+The Anthropology of Empathy: Experiencing the Lives of Others in Pacific Societies.
+New York: Berghahn.

 Awards & Grants